🏠 / Best Stocks & Shares ISA

 Stocks and Shares ISA Frequently Asked Questions

-A Stocks and Shares ISA is a tax-efficient investment account that allows UK residents to grow their money without paying income tax or capital gains tax on their returns.
-You can invest up to £20,000 per tax year in a wide range of investments including shares, funds, bonds, and ETFs.
-While the value of your investments can go up and down, this type of ISA is ideal for long-term savers who want to build wealth over five years or more.
-You can withdraw money at any time, though keeping investments for the long term helps smooth out market fluctuations and maximises growth potential.
+A Stocks and Shares ISA lets UK residents grow their money tax-free through investments like shares, funds, bonds, and ETFs.
+You can invest up to £20,000 per tax year.
+Your investments can rise and fall in value, so it’s best for long-term savers aiming to build wealth over five years or more.
+You can withdraw money at any time, but keeping your money invested helps smooth out market fluctuations and maximise growth potential.

 What is a Stocks and Shares ISA?